 Your eBook’s cover will have a significant role to play in winning over your target audience.
-Suppose your potential buyers don’t get a chance to get a sneak preview of what inside your eBook.
+Suppose your potential buyers don’t get a chance to get a sneak preview of what is inside your eBook.
 In that case, a superb cover will entice them to download it.
 Now you might be wondering how to develop a compelling eBook cover?
-Adding an aesthetically pleasing cover image will provide readers an idea of what your book is all about.
+Adding an aesthetically pleasing cover image will provide readers with an idea of what your book is all about.
 However, that is not the only option.
 You can also incorporate graphic designs or a brief description of the eBook or you can check here for a graphic designing career.

 For example, Michael Johnson’s ‘Branding in Five and a Half Steps’ is the perfect example of a simple yet effective book cover.
 It might not be an eBook, but you can understand the idea.
 It consists of an orange background with both dark and light texts.
 These colors make the title pop while not requiring any image or crazy graphics to increase the cover’s attractiveness.